CraigTheNerd/phpproducts/README.md

 ##  Application Structure

-The structure of the application will be changed as I refactor the code.
+The structure of the application now follows the MVC design pattern

 ##  Refactors

 Code refactors to look at

-- Extensibility
+- Product Logic
-- Application Structure & Layout
+- Front End